 Remember that admissions officers are reading hundreds and hundreds of essays and your essay will be most successful if it is original.
 Often the first theme that comes to your mind may be the exact same one that comes to other students’ minds.
 That’s not to say a great essay can’t be written on winning the big game, learning to love engineering by playing with LEGO, feeling victory when you climb to the top of a mountain, or learning through service.
 Good essays have probably been written on all of these topics.
-But if you choose a topic that has been written about many times, before the bar will be higher for you.
+But if you choose a topic that has been written about many times before, the bar will be higher for you.

 Remember Your Audience

 Think about who will be reading the essay and what they hope to learn about you.
-Learn more about what admissions officers are looking for.
 Admissions officers are human beings and they get bored just like everybody else, so take the time to learn about what admissions officers are looking for.
 Put effort into crafting an essay your audience will enjoy and you may improve your odds of admissions.

 Rewrite and Proofread

 A well-written essay usually takes multiple drafts.
-Teens sometimes want to believe that procrastination makes better essays and they do their best work at the last minute.
+Teens sometimes want to believe that they write best under pressure so procrastination makes for a better essay.
 This really isn’t how it works.
-Good essays take time and revision.
+Quality essays take time and revision.
 Giving an essay time to rest helps you avoid spelling and grammar mistakes.
-Consider having at least two people proofread your essay and listen with an open mind to their feedback.
-One nice thing with the Common Application prompts is they are available early, so you have plenty of time over the summer to work on your essay.
+Consider having at least two people proofread your essay, and listen with an open mind to their feedback.
+Make sure you use a grammar and spellchecker.
 Students who take time for revisions end up with better essays.